Updated:

 Usually, no prior work experience in the sphere is required for new ironworkers.
 In 2016, 90,300 individuals were engaged in this job sector (“Ironworkers”).
 There is a highly positive job outlook for the industry.
 The growth rate is expected to have increased by 13 percent by 2026 (“Ironworkers”).
 The anticipated numeric alteration in employment in the period between 2016 and 2016 is 11,400 individuals.
 The growth of employment in this industry is faster than the median number for all occupations.
 Such an increase in the need for these specialists is related to the fact that more large projects are and will be built, which will further necessitate the maintenance, rehabilitation, and replacement of older constructions.

-Pros and Cons of Current Contract
+Pros and Cons of the Current Contract

 As with any other sphere, there is a possibility to work under contract in the ironworking industry.
-Contract work involves some limitations, such as the impossibility to change a place of work until the assigned time or a set schedule that an employee cannot change whenever he or she desires.
+Contract work involves some limitations, such as the impossibility of changing a place of work until the assigned time or a set schedule that an employee cannot change whenever he or she desires.
 However, contracts have more advantages than disadvantages.
-The major benefit of working under contract is that an individual receives a high wage and obtains a health and life insurance (“Get Organized: Benefits”).
+The major benefit of working under contract is that an individual receives a high wage and obtains health and life insurance (“Get Organized: Benefits”).
 Under the current circumstances, when dangers of the ironworking industry are understood by everyone, such options are very important.
 Working under contract allows specialists to make sure that their families will not suffer financially in case of an emergency.
 Another advantage of a contract is that it endows workers with an annuity fund and a defined benefit pension (“Get Organized: Benefits”).
 Also, each contract worker has access to help in case of grievance procedures.
 Thus, when an employee has a conflict with the employer, he or she can expect to receive help and support.

-One more benefit of contracts is that they provide ironworkers with better career opportunities through arranging training options.
+One more benefit of contracts is that they provide ironworkers with better career opportunities by arranging training options.
 Finally, there is an excellent program recently introduced by the union that is aimed at women working in the industry.
 In 2017, IMPACT announced a new paid maternity leave (Deffenbaugh).
 By presenting this program, the union demonstrated its willingness to welcome female workers into the field of ironworking.
 The program allows female employees to avoid experiencing hardships due to losing the ability to work for some time.
 Therefore, the union contract presents employees with many benefits that increase the stability of income for workers and their families.

 The Future of the Industry